edvanbeinum/snowshoe/assets/content/index.md

 ## Welcome to my awesome Blog

-My name is _ed_ and this is Husky a static site generator written in PHP.
+My name is _ed_ and this is Snowshoe a static site generator written in PHP.
 5.3+ please.

 ## Now doing this with some proper abstraction